Motimove

 What are the symptoms of Parkinson’s?

-• Trembling (tremor), especially when at rest
+• Tremor, especially at rest

 • Stiffness in muscles and joints